 Better Than I Expected...
 Which Isn't Saying Much!

-Saw this last night on HBO.
-Aside from the cliché-ridden "plot" you've seen a bazillion times already, I was reminded constantly people who have "made it" are playing people trying to "make it".
+Aside from the cliché-ridden "plot" you've seen a bazillion times, I was reminded constantly that people who have "made it" are playing people trying to "make it".
 Had this been cast with people who actually need that "big break", I might have been able to forgive the cliché-ridden "plot", and hopped on board.

 1) Stone skips town because her "brilliant" one-woman show flops, forcing the theater owners to eat the money she owes them; that DOES NOT happen in real life.

-5) I lived in Boulder City.
-The name of the town library is... the Boulder City Public Library!
+4) I lived in Boulder City.
+The name of the library is... the Boulder City Public Library!
 The film's assistant prop manager is supposedly from Boulder City, but didn't set the hack - sorry, director - straight, I assume, because she didn't want to lose her job.

 Speaking of jobs, Earth to John Legend: don't quit your day job (whatever that is).